Lennox-Gastaut syndrome is a rare, debilitating form of epilepsy that causes seizures, cognitive impairment and abnormal brain activity.

 Lennox-Gastaut syndrome is a rare and often debilitating type of epilepsy that usually first appears between the ages of 2 and 6.
 Due to its unique combination of symptoms, this condition is one of the most challenging forms of epilepsy to treat.
 What’s more, Lennox-Gastaut syndrome is a dangerous condition due to the frequent falls, injuries and cognitive (thinking) impairment that can impact the child’s quality of life.

-The signs and symptoms of Lennox-Gastaut syndrome include:
+What are the signs and symptoms of Lennox-Gastaut Syndrome?

 - Mood instability